MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 1. Sign in to Dynamics 365 Remote Assist with your Microsoft Teams account.
 Your **Contacts** page displays.

 You can now use Dynamics 365 Remote Assist on your HoloLens 2.
 Next, [Learn how to make calls](making-taking-calls-hololens.md).

-### Steps for mobile devices

-1. Go to the appropriate iOS or Android app store.

-1. Search for and download **Dynamics 365 Remote Assist** and launch the app.

-1. Sign in to Dynamics 365 Remote Assist with your Microsoft Teams account.
-Your **Contacts** page displays.

 ## Next steps